terminalpilot/terminalpilot.github.io/about.md

 <p class="message">
-   I am an aspiring White Hat Hacker with over two years of successful Technical Support Specialist experience at Cisco and many years of IT-related roles.
+   I am an aspiring White Hat Hacker with over two years of experience as a Technical Support Specialist at Cisco and many years of IT-related roles.
 I am grateful to have found my passion in cybersecurity and grateful to be able to pursue it relentlessly.
 </p>